Sustainability in the sports centre Tenerife Top Training

 • Implementing water dispensaries in every location.

 Tenerife is an island like no other.
-This natural paradise is home to more than just palm trees and sandy beaches, it’s also filled with quirky characters, hidden secrets and a rich cultural heritage.
+This natural paradise is home to more than just palm trees and sandy beaches, it’s also filled with quirky characters, hidden secrets and rich cultural heritage.
 Yet even with all of these attributes combined, Tenerife is perhaps best known for its most obvious feature: its spectacular nature.
 The largest of the seven Canary Islands, this beautiful island is home to over 5 million palm trees, volcanic peaks and dense forests.

 It’s no wonder then that in addition to being a haven for tourists, this green-clad island has also become a haven for sports enthusiasts.
 This raises the need for sustainable sports complexes in order to smoothly integrate sports tourism within the tourism industry, which already represents an environmental challenge on its own.

 It’s important to understand the lifecycle of any building, but it’s even more important when it comes to sports complexes.
-This is because as sport complexes, we are often used on a daily basis, meaning that we are being exposed to a lot of wear and tear.
+This is because as sports complexes, we are often used on a daily basis, meaning that we are being exposed to a lot of wear and tear.
 This can be problematic as sports centres are expected to last for a long time – so it’s important to select a building material that is sustainable and can withstand the test of time.

 Nothing unifies people like sports, which brings them together from all backgrounds to support a single goal (or several goals).
 Climate change is a team effort, just as in sports, and we must all work together to find solutions if we are to stop global warming.